ArtosSystems/docs-legacy/source/includes/_intro.md

 ##### Wallet Modules

 As mentioned the wallet has been built to make sure features are bundled in modules meaning they can be added/removed without affecting the core functionality of the app (loading and displaying Aventus Protocol tickets).
 This modularity means a third party doesn't necessarily need to build their own version of the wallet _or_ use ours wholesale.
-This is covered in more depth in the (Ticket Wallet Modules)[#The-Ticket-Wallet-Modules] to be found below.
+This is covered in more depth in the [Ticket Wallet Modules](#ticket-wallet-modules) to be found below.

 #### METaL App